Introducing the PPC Conversion Triangle

 How do I do that?
 Coming back up to the PPC conversion triangle, looking at the cost-per-click, first off, we’ve got bidding.
 It’s a simple bidding model.
 I can bid less – I might not get as much traffic through to the website, but if I bid less, that cost-per-click is going to come down.

-Looking at quality score.
+Looking at the quality score.
 A lot of people going on about quality score.
 We’ve got a video coming up about that, how to influence quality score, later on.
 But looking at this quality score, if I can get from a quality score 2 to a quality score 5, in theory, my cost-per-click is going to be coming down.

 Looking at the conversion rate.
 I can go back to landing page testing.
 So I know that 1 in 10 people that currently land on my website convert.
-Some people might think 10% conversion rate, that’s great, but why is it not 15%?
+Some people might think a 10% conversion rate, that’s great, but why is it not 15%?
 Some simple tests over here on the landing page – is the form nice and easy to fill in?
 Are the buttons big enough and bold enough?
 Have we got the call to action?
 Are we making the most of our USPs?
 That can come back to your landing page testing.

 The second bit is your keyword optimization.
 By that, I don’t mean the bids; I mean the sorts of phrases that you’re matching against.
 If I go and have “corner sofa” on broad match, I might just match against the phrase “corner sofa,” but I might also match against a phrase such as “how can I fix my corner sofa” or “I’ve got a tear in my corner sofa.”
 So what we need to make sure is that the traffic that’s coming through to the site is as relevant as possible, and that’s going to be increasing the conversion rate up here.

 Now, the cost-per-acquisition, obviously everybody has a cost-per-acquisition target.
-E-commerce, coming back to this relationship over here with the 10% of average order value as an example, we can either influence that 10%, so actually, I’m going to go do about 15% of average order value just to try and get that cumulative sales through.
+E-commerce, coming back to this relationship over here with the 10% of average order value as an example, we can either influence that 10%, so actually, I’m going to go do about 15% of average order value just to try and get those cumulative sales through.
 Or I can increase my average order value.

 From a lead gen point of view, it’s a slightly different problem.
 What I need to be able to make sure is that if I know, going back again to the previous example, that 1 in 10 of my leads that comes through is converting into a sale, what can we do on the back end to get that up to 2 in 10, 3 in 10?
 Do that, you go from 1 in 10 to 2 in 10.
 All of a sudden, you can double your cost-per-acquisition.